OpenVZ/vzkernel/Documentation/admin-guide/cgroup-v2.rst

 Limits
 ------

-A child can only consume upto the configured amount of the resource.
+A child can only consume up to the configured amount of the resource.
 Limits can be over-committed - the sum of the limits of children can exceed the amount of resource available to the parent.